akatrukhin/ChatApp/README.md

   - The user should be informed when their input is invalid

 ## Stretch Goals

-If you finish with some time to spare and want to add a little flair, you could implement the following:

 - Make the username persist between sessions
 - Add HTML5 notifications